urbanwildlifeinstitute/UWIN_tutorials/IUWC25/enhancing_maps/enhancing_maps.md

 ```
 </details>

 Note that in the `rlayers()` function, we set the resolution of our data using  `rast(res=0.001)`.
 This resolution is based on our coordinate system, here WGS84.
 A resolution of .001 roughly translates to 100 meters.
 Setting your resolution is a balance between computational efficiency and data granularity.
 To run our example here, it is best to keep the resolution low, `res = .001` but for data analyses and modeling, a finer resolution, such as `res= 0.00009` would capture roughly 10x10m of data.
-To work with a finer-scale resolution, you can download the .tif rlayers [here](https://drive.google.com/drive/folders/1xBk93YDDZerMvgEUfT90x4JxA5a15-KJ?usp=drive_link) which have a resolution of .00001 for your use and comparison later in the tutorial.
+To work with a finer-scale resolution for the Argentina example, you can download the .tif rlayers [here](https://drive.google.com/drive/folders/1xBk93YDDZerMvgEUfT90x4JxA5a15-KJ?usp=drive_link) which have a resolution of .00001 for your use and comparison later in the tutorial.
 If you want to read in the .tifs files, use the code below.

 <details closed><summary> To read in .00001 resolution rlayers </a></summary>